Mya filmography

 In 2004, Mya had two minor roles–Dirty Dancing: Havana Nights and Shall We Dance?.
 First, she appeared in Dirty Dancing: Havana Nights.
 A re-imaging of the 1987 film starring Patrick Swayze, Dirty Dancing: Havana Nights, filmed in Puerto Rico and set in the 1950s follows an American family during the Cuban Revolution.
 In the film, Mya portrays Lola Martinez, a Tropicana girl-cum-nightclub singer and serenades the crowd during one of the ballroom dance sequence singing "Do You Only Wanna Dance?."
 A box office bomb, the film grossed $27 million at the box office and received largely negative reviews.
 Next, Mya appeared in Shall We Dance?, a remake of the 1996 Japanese film of the same name.
 A tidbit part, Mya portrays Omar Benson Miller's character Vern's fiancée.
 The singer's most challenging role yet, it required her along with the cast to learn ballroom dance numbers–paso doble, the waltz, the tango and the cha-cha choreographed by choreographer JoAnn Jansen.
 Released Fall 2004, Shall We Dance? was a box office hit, however received generally mixed reviews.

 In February 2005, after going through development hell with reshoots and casting, Mya secured a supporting role in Wes Craven's film Cursed.
 A horror comedy, Mya co-starred as Jenny Tate, a socialite and best friend to Shannon Elizabeth's character Becky Morton.
 Excited to work with Wes Craven, during filming and as a suggestion to him, Mya was able to improv her character's big chase scene.
 When released Cursed tanked at the box office and received overwhelmingly negative reviews.
 Despite the film's overall box office performance, Mya earned a Best Frightened Performance nomination at 2005 MTV Movie Awards.

-The following year in 2006, she co-starred in the romantic comedy drama The Heart Specialist, written, produced and directed by Dennis Cooper, and starred Wood Harris, Zoe Saldana, and Brian J. White.
+The following year in 2006, she co-starred in the romantic comedy drama The Heart Specialist, written, produced and directed by Dennis Cooper, and starred Wood Harris, Zoe Saldaña, and Brian J. White.
 Originally released under the title Ways of the Flesh, it initially premiered at the 2006 Boston Film Festival however had remain unreleased until 2011, when it was granted a limited theatrical release.
 Still fairly new to acting, in 2006 as well, Mya was honored with the Crossover Award (singer to actor) at the Palm Beach International Film Festival.